m-lab/website/_pages/transparency.md

 # Transparency

-Transparency visualizations showcase ways in which people have used M-Lab data to expose what's going on under the hood.
-From ISP throttling to deep packet inspection, we invite those interested to shed sunlight, and we highlight the results here.
+Transparency visualizations showcase ways in which people have used M-Lab data to expose what's going on behind the scenes.
+From ISP throttling to deep packet inspection, we invite those interested to shed light on the issues, and we highlight the results here.

-## Network neutrality map using Glasnost data
+## Network Neutrality Map Using Glasnost Data

 A research team in France analyzed M-Lab's Glasnost data to create an intelligible global ranking of net neutrality.

 <p><iframe class="customIframe" style="font-size: 11px; line-height: 24px;" src="http://netneutralitymap.org/#" name="customIframe_0" width="800" height="400" frameborder="0" marginwidth="800" marginheight="400"></iframe></p>

-For more information, go to http://netneutralitymap.org.
+For more information, go to [http://netneutralitymap.org](http://netneutralitymap.org).

-## Deep packet inspection using Glasnost data
+## Deep Packet Inspection Using Glasnost Data

-A cross-disciplinary team at the Syracuse University School of Information Studies and TU Delft dug into M-Lab's glasnost data to determine not only what percentage of ISPs were throttling traffic, but how many were using deep packet inspection to fascilitate this throttling.
+A cross-disciplinary team at the Syracuse University School of Information Studies and TU Delft dug into M-Lab's Glasnost data to determine not only what percentage of ISPs were throttling traffic, but also how many were using deep packet inspection to facilitate this throttling.

 ![ISP throttling chart]({{ site.baseurl}}/images/visualizations/isp-throttle.png)